kubb-labs/kubb/docs/migration-guide.md

 - `client.importPath` becomes `importPath`
 - `operations` will control the creation of a file with all operations grouped by methods.
 - `parser` will make it possible to chose between using no parser(`client`) or using Zod(`zod`).
+- `paramsType` will make it possible to have one object to pass your pathParams, params, headers and data.

 ### @kubb/plugin-ts
 - `enumType` `'asPascalConst'` has been removed as an option.